georgevanuta/Syntax-Tree-Visualizer-Arithmetic-Expressions/README.md

 ## How to use?

 In order to use you will need $\bf{python3}$ with $\bf{PyQt6}$, but I recommend just running it in $\bf{pycharm}$.
-To run just give the program as command line argument the arithmetic expression.
+To run just give the arithmetic expression as cmd line arg.